Shedding light on classical shadows: learning photonic quantum states: Photonic classical shadows

-where $\rho^{(n)}$ is the projection of the input state $\rho$ onto the $n$-photon sector.
-Hence, linear functions of a quantum states can be learned by averaging the elements of a classical shadow $\textsf{S}(\rho, N)$.
+where $\Mc^{-1}$ denotes the inverse of $\Mc$ viewed as a linear map.
+Hence, linear functions of an unknown quantum state $\rho$ can be learned by averaging the elements of a photonic classical shadow $\textsf{S}(\rho, N)$.

-\textbf{Complexity of the protocol.} Next, we analyze the sample complexity of the photonic classical shadows protocol, i.e., the number of samples required for successfully learning quantum features of the input state.
-The block-diagonalization of both the state and the observable, respectively ${\rho^{(n)} \simeq \bigoplus_{\lambda}\rho^{(n)}_{\lambda}}$ and ${O \simeq \bigoplus_\lambda O_\lambda}$, lets us write

-where $\lambda$ runs over the irreps of $\Ls(\Hc_m^n)$.
-This highlight the role of the irreps supporting both the state and the observable.
-Importantly, we show that whether $O_\lambda$ is zero depend on the degree of $O$ in the creation and annihilation operators products $E_{i,j} = a_i^\dagger a_j$.
+\textbf{Sample complexity.} Next, we provide a rigorous upper bound on the number of samples for guaranteeing a desired precision and a given confidence.

+To that end, akin to the qubit shadow-norm \cite{huang_predicting_2020}, we introduce the \emph{photonic shadow-norm} and denote it $\|\cdot\|_{\psn}$, see \arxiv{\autoref{sec:varianceBound}}{Supplementary Information} for a formal definition.
+Importantly, we show that for all observables $O$ that are polynomials in the creation and annihilation operators, the photonic shadow-norm is bounded by a function of their degree as

 It follows that the sample complexity of the scheme is dictated by the degree of the observables of interest.

-To that end, we introduce an analogue to the qubit shadow-norm \cite{huang_predicting_2020}, which we call the \emph{photonic shadow-norm} and denote $\|\cdot\|_{\psn}$.
-This is summarized by the following result (see the Supplementary Information for a formal generalization):
+This is summarized by the following result \arxiv{(see the \autoref{sec:estExpVal} for a formal generalization)}{}: